deyanyosifov/repDilPCR/README.md

 repDilPCR utilizes the described dilution-replicate analytical method (Kwokyin Hui & Zhong-Ping Feng.
 Efficient experimental design and analysis of real-time PCR assays.
 Channels 2013, 7:3, 160-170, https://doi.org/10.4161/chan.24024) and extends it by adding the possibility to use multiple reference genes.
 It also offers capabilities for performing statistical tests and plotting publication-ready graphs.
 The program has been designed with the philosophy to automate and speed up analysis of qPCR data (typically less than one minute from raw Cq values to publication-ready plots) and to help users with little knowledge of statistics to select and perform the appropriate statistical tests, at least in the case of one-factor experimental designs.
 At the same time, the program allows experienced users to export intermediate data and perform more sophisticated analyses with external statistical software, e.g. if two-way ANOVA is necessary.

-Although the primary goal of the program is to enable analysis of qPCR data via the dilution-replicate approach, the statistical and plotting functions can also be used with precalcocessed data (relative expression values) obtained by usual assay designs and evaluation methods.
+Although the primary goal of the program is to enable analysis of qPCR data via the dilution-replicate approach, the statistical and plotting functions can also be used with preprocessed data (relative expression values) obtained by usual assay designs and evaluation methods.

 ## Installation
 The program can be installed on a local computer or on a server (see below).
 Alternatively, users can freely access a working installation hosted on a server at the University Hospital in Ulm, Germany (http://not-yet-available).
 This service is anonymous, does not require registration and complies with common standards for protection of user data: raw data uploaded by the user are processed on the server and used to generate results that can be downloaded by the user; after the user closes the session by closing the browser window all uploaded data and processed results are automatically deleted from the server.